-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network people with diabetes who have severe diabetic foot disease.
-There is no coinsurance, copayment, or deductible for Medicare-covered diabetes selfmanagement training. diabetic therapeutic shoes or inserts for people with diabetes who have severe diabetic foot disease.
-You pay a \$0 copay for Medicare-covered diabetes self- management training.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network copayment, or deductible for Medicare-covered diabetes self- management training.
+You pay a \$0 copay for Medicare-covered diabetes self-management training.

 What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Durable Medical Equipment (DME) and related supplies After you have paid the annual deductible: After you have paid the annual deductible: Prior authorization may be required for in-network services.
-You pay a 18% coinsurance for Medicare-covered You pay a 30% coinsurance for Medicare-covered (For a definition of "Durable Medical Equipment," see Chapter 12 of this booklet.)
+You pay a 19% coinsurance for Medicare-covered You pay a 20% coinsurance for Medicare-covered (For a definition of "Durable Medical Equipment," see Chapter 12 of this booklet.)
 DME and related supplies.
 DME and related supplies.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, and hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at or.healthnetadvantage.com.